mpancia/san-francisco-ethics-d5/README.md

 * The taxonomy of industries can be found in `data/industry_taxonomy`.

-The mappings were originally made by the maintainer, Matthew Pancia. **PRS ARE HIGHLY ENCOURAGED TO CORRECT ANY INFORMATION**.
+The mappings were originally made by the maintainer, Matthew Pancia.

+**PRS ARE HIGHLY ENCOURAGED TO CORRECT ANY INFORMATION**.

 Some notes about the classification process:

+* All of the mappings were initially done blindly -- Matthew did not look at who the donations were associated to when making industrial classifications
+* The assignment of individuals, companies, occupations is obviously not absolute -- there is some discretion in the assignment, and a given person may genuinely fall into several categories.
+Matthew tried to use his best judgement when determining these mappings.
 * Creative professions are generally grouped into the `MEDIA` category, which includes artists, musicians, journalists, filmmakers, etc.
 * General business positions (even potentiall at companies) are labeled as `CONSULTING (BUSINESS)`; this includes managers, analysts, and other generic administrators
 * `FOOD SERVICES` includes restaurants, bars, caterers, food distributors, etc.